postsharp/Metalama.Documentation/content/conceptual/aspects/advising/initializers.md

 ## Before a specific object constructor

-If you wish to insert logic into a specific constructor, call the <xref:Metalama.Framework.Advising.IAdviceFactory.AddInitializer*> method and pass an <xref:Metalama.Framework.Code.IConstructor>.
+If you wish to insert logic into a specific constructor, call the <xref:Metalama.Framework.Advising.AdviserExtensions.AddInitializer*> method and pass an <xref:Metalama.Framework.Code.IConstructor>.
 With this method overload, you can advise the constructors chained to another constructor of the same type through the `this` keyword.

 ## Before the type constructor